wassermanlab/TFFM/doc/index.rst

 System requirements
 ===================

-* The TFFM-framework 1.0 has been developed and tested under Ubuntu Linux operating system.
+* The TFFM-framework 2.0 has been developed and tested under Ubuntu Linux operating system.
 It has also been tested on CentOS.
-* **Python** should be installed (version 2.4 and 2.7 have been used successfully).
+* **Python** should be installed (version 2.7 has been used successfully).
-* **Biopython** should be installed and accessible from your Python executable.
+* **Biopython** (at least version 1.61) should be installed and accessible from your Python executable.
 See http://biopython.org for instructions on how to install it.
 * The **GHMM** library should be installed and accessible from Python.
 See http://ghmm.org for instructions on how to install it.